SGM HERB FRIEDMAN (Ret.)

 TOMORROW MAY BE TOO LATE!

 Far EastCommand and it is a call by General MacArthur for the Communists to surrender.
-The leaflet is in Korean on one side and English on the other.
+The leaflet is in the form of a standard letter with heading, body, and signature block.
+The text is in Korean on one side and English on the other.
 It is undated.
 The old MacArthur arrogance shows through in the demand for surrender.
 Some of the text is:

 To: The Commander-in-Chief of the North Korean Forces,